 MUHEC developed the training materials in the form of presentation slides to be used in the delivery of the sample training.
-These templates are used for the delivery of the Training the Trainers workshops and serve as a reference for all subsequent trainings.
-The format of these slides is based on the following:
+These templates were used for the delivery of the Training the Trainers workshops and served as a reference for all subsequent trainings.
+The format of these slides was based on the following: